thegrunge36/adaptive-video-encoder-releases/README.md

 No. ffmpeg and ffprobe are bundled inside the binary.
 Download, run, done.

 **Dolby Vision doesn't work — why?**
-`dovi_tool` must be installed separately.
-On Windows, place `dovi_tool.exe` in the same folder as `adaptive-encoder.exe`.
-On Linux/macOS, install it to `/usr/local/bin/`.
+`dovi_tool` must be installed separately (see Installation above).
 Without it, the encoder falls back to HDR10 only.

-**How do I use it on macOS?**
-Run `xattr -d com.apple.quarantine ./adaptive-encoder && chmod +x ./adaptive-encoder` once after downloading.
-After that, just run `./adaptive-encoder your_movie.mkv`.

 **Does Profile 7 → 8.1 conversion work?**
 Yes, it's the default.
 Profile 7 (FEL/MEL) is extracted and reinjected as 8.1, compatible with most modern Dolby Vision players.